Emergent Software

 [SSIS.Pipeline] Error: The Data Flow task failed to create a buffer to call PrimeOutput for output "OLE DB Source" (24) on component "OLE DB Source Output" (35).
 This error usually occurs due to an out-of-memory condition.

-At some point you’re going to run out of resources, and on my test system, 10 million is way over.
+At some point, you are going to run out of resources.
+On my test system, 10 million rows was way too high.

 So, what about 500,000 rows?